Samkhyakarika

+Commentaries

+There are three known commentaries on the Samkhyakarika.
+The earliest commentary is the Gaudapada-bhashya, written by Gaudapada.
+The Tattvakaumudi is a commentary written by Vacaspati Misra.
+The Yuktidipika, whose author is unknown, is also a notable commentary on the Samkhyakarika.
+Medieval era manuscript editions of the Yuktidipika were discovered and published in the mid 20th-century.

+Translations

-The Sāṁkhya Kārikā was translated into Chinese in the 6th-century CE.
+The Sāṁkhya Kārikā was translated into Chinese in the sixth century CE.
 In 1832, Christian Lassen translated the text in Latin.
 H.T.
 Colebrooke first translated this text into English.
 Windischmann and Lorinser translated it into German, and Pautier and St. Hilaire translated it into French.

 Authorship and chronology

 Samkhya is an important pillar of Indian philosophical tradition, called shad-darshana, however, of the standard works of Samkhya only three are available at present.
-These are: Samkhya Sutras attributed to the founder of Samkhya, Kapila; Tattva Samasa, which some authors (Max Muller) consider prior to Samkhya Sutras, and Samkhya Karika authored by Ishvara Krishna.
+These are: Samkhya Sutras attributed to the founder of Samkhya, Kapila; Tattva Samasa, which some authors (Max Muller) consider prior to Samkhya Sutras, and Samkhyakarika authored by Ishvara Krishna.
 Ishvara Krishna follows several earlier teachers of Samkhya and is said to come from Kausika family.
-He taught before Vasubandhu and is placed following Kapila, Asuri, Panca Shikha, Vindhyavasa, Varsaganya, Jaigisavia, Vodhu, Devala and Sanaka.
+He taught before Vasubandhu and is placed following Kapila, Asuri, Panchashikha, Vindhyavasa, Varsaganya, Jaigisavia, Vodhu, Devala and Sanaka.

-Samkhya karika was probably composed sometime in the Gupta Empire period, between 320-540 CE.
-The translation of Paramartha into Chinese together with a commentary was composed over 557-569 CE, has survived in China, and it constitutes the oldest surviving version of Samkhya karika.
+Gerald Larson notes that the Samkhyakarika was composed sometime in the Gupta Empire period, between 320-540 CE.
+The translation of Paramartha into Chinese together with a commentary was composed over 557-569 CE, has survived in China, and it constitutes the oldest surviving version of the Samkhyakarika.
 Several manuscripts, with slightly variant verses are known, but these do not challenge the basic thesis or the overall meaning of the text.

-While the Samkhya ideas developed in second half of 1st millennium BCE through the Gupta period, the analysis of evidence shows, states Gerald Larson, that Samkhya is rooted in the speculations of the Vedic era Brahmanas and the oldest Upanishads of Hinduism on the nature of man, and that it is generally agreed that Samkhya's formulation took place at the earliest after the oldest Upanishads had been composed (~800 BCE).
+While Samkhya ideas developed in the second half of the 1st millennium BCE through the Gupta period, the analysis of evidence shows, states Larson, that Samkhya is rooted in the speculations of the Vedic era Brahmanas and the oldest Upanishads of Hinduism on the nature of man, and that it is generally agreed that Samkhya's formulation took place at the earliest after the oldest Upanishads had been composed (~800 BCE).

-In terms of comparative textual chronology, states Larson, the final redaction of Yogasutra and the writing of Samkhya-karika were probably contemporaneous.
-The Samkhya literature grew with later developments such as through Bhashya on Samkhya karika in the 9th-century Samkhya Tattva Kaumudi of Vacaspati Mishra.
+In terms of comparative textual chronology.
+Larson states that the final redaction of Yogasutra and the writing of Samkhyakarika were probably contemporaneous.
+The Samkhya literature grew with later developments such as Vacaspati Mishra's Tattvakaumudi.